 Q: I've read that motorists often sustain serious injuries after getting involved in a commercial truck accident.
 What exactly is a "commercial truck?"

 A: A commercial truck, such as a "big rig," is a vehicle used in the course of business and/or for the transport of commercial goods.
 Examples are eighteen-wheel tractor trailers, tanker trucks, delivery vehicles, and other large freight trucks.
 Although some businesses use standard pickup trucks for their day-to-day activities, commercial trucks are generally much larger, serve a specific purpose (cement trucks for example), and require a commercial driver's license to operate.

 Q: Why is a truck accident more likely to cause injury than one involving passenger cars?

-A: A typical fully-loaded, large truck can weigh 80,000 pounds or more, while an average passenger automobile weighs approximately 3,000 pounds.
-Due to this size disparity and the basic laws of physics, any collision between a big rig or other commercial truck and a smaller passenger vehicle is likely to result in serious, even fatal, injuries.
+A: A large, fully-loaded commercial truck can weigh 80,000 pounds or more, while an average passenger automobile weighs approximately 3,000 pounds.
+Due to this size disparity and the basic laws of physics, any collision between a commercial truck and a smaller passenger vehicle is likely to result in serious, possibly fatal injuries.

 Q: What are the most common factors in collisions between commercial trucks and automobiles?

 A: Generally speaking, these types of truck accidents are caused by a combination of a typical commercial truck's characteristics and performance capabilities (including limits associated with acceleration, braking, and visibility) and a passenger car driver's ignorance of those characteristics.
 Also, big rigs tend to have much larger blind spots and are therefore unable to respond to certain hazards.

 Q: I was injured in a big rig accident where the other driver was at fault.
 Can I receive money for time I missed at work?